Always building at Chester Zoo

 New habitats will be created species not currently at the zoo, including the western gorilla

-September sees the beginning of another exciting development as part of these ongoing plans.
-We will be creating a Madagascan forest as part of ‘phase 2’ of the Madagascar area which will be a huge project, transforming the existing ‘Europe on the Edge’ and former tiger (and then sun bear) habitats in to an immersive walk through forest that will allow you to get closer to our lemurs than ever before.
+We're currently creating a Madagascan forest as part of ‘phase 2’ of the Madagascar area which is a huge project, transforming the existing ‘Europe on the Edge’ habitat and former tiger (and then sun bear) habitats in to an immersive walk through forest that will allow you to get closer to our lemurs than ever before.

-While this work is being undertaken, we will need to close a small area of the zoo, which can be seen on the map below.
+While this work is being undertaken, we will need to close a small area of the zoo, which can be seen on the latest map here.
 We promise it’ll be worth it and we’ll keep you posted with any new updates on our developments, the new animal habitats and provide you with an insight into what the new space will look like.
-Watch this space for more news...
+Watch this space for more news.